 Stability Testing Techniques

-1. Disk: During stability testing, it is important to check the utilization of disk spaces that are provided.
+- Disk: During stability testing, it is important to check the utilization of the provided disk spaces.
 It can be checked

-2. Memory Usage: This is a major factor which needs to be checked is the memory usage during this test.
+- Memory Usage: This is a major factor which needs to be checked in the memory usage during this test.

-3. CPU: After memory, the CPU also should be efficient so that it can handle all user requests.
+- CPU: After memory, the CPU should also be efficient to handle all user requests.

-5. Throughput: The amount of data that users receive from the server at a given time is the throughput of the system.
+- Throughput: The amount of data that users receive from the server at a given time is the throughput of the system.
 The throughput of the system is usually measured in bytes.
-This data which is generated helps in getting the amount of load that the users generate and how they can manage it.
+This generated data helps get the amount of load that the users generate and how they can manage it.

-7. Transaction responses: This test will let us know the average time taken to perform transactions during the test.
-It will help in getting the performance of the server and also will determine how many minimum and maximum users or transactions can be performed at a particular time.
-This information can help in evaluating the time which is required in sending the request to the server, then to the application server and finally to the database server.
+- Transaction responses: This test will let us know the average time taken to perform transactions during the test.
+It will help get the performance of the server and determine how many minimum and maximum users or transactions can be performed at a particular time.
+This information can help evaluate the time required to send the request to the server, then to the application server and finally to the database server.

 Stability Testing Tools

-1. HeavyLoad: This tool checks the stability of the main components of the system like processor, memory and hard drive.
+- HeavyLoad: This tool checks the stability of the system’s main components like processor, memory, and hard drive.

-3. IntelBurn Test: This tool focuses on helping to push the CPU to its maximum limit.
-If it survives this then it can be checked for its stability.
+- IntelBurn Test: This tool focuses on helping to push the CPU to its maximum limit.
+If it survives this, then it can be checked for its stability.

 Advantages and Disadvantages of Stability Testing

 Stability Testing helps in identifying defects when the system is pushed to harsh conditions.
 It prepares the system in advance for tolerating any stress that needs to be handled.
-Stability testing assists in getting to know the response to behavior when in stress.
-It helps in fixing defects or bugs which can enhance the stability of the software.
+Stability testing assists in getting to know the response to behaviour when under stress.
+It helps in fixing defects or bugs, which can enhance the stability of the software.
 By performing this test, the life of the software increases.
 The stability of any system can be found by performing these tests continuously.

 Stability Testing is an important non-functional testing technique.
 It helps in achieving performance when the system is under stress.
 It can determine the stability of different components like CPU, processor, and memory.
-Stability testing stabilizes the system and helps in delivering quality and long-lasting software.
+Thus, stability testing stabilizes the system and helps in delivering quality and long-lasting software.

 This has been a guide to Stability Testing.
-Here we have discuss how it is performed? techniques, tools, advantages, and disadvantages.
+Here we have discussed how it is performed? techniques, tools, advantages and disadvantages in detail.
 You can also go through our other suggested articles to learn more –